The Equimeta Deal Room

 Can my agent or trainer be part of the Deal Room?

 Yes.
 Buyer agents and seller agents can be linked to the deal so representation is documented from the start.
-On eligible checkout, agreed commission can track in the same protected payment flow.
+Agreed commissions are recorded on the Deal Room for the paper trail; settlement with your agent is handled off-platform.

-Full policy, fees, and dispute process live on the payment protection policy page.
+Full policy, fees, and dispute process live on the Deal Room payment workflow policy page.

 Ready to run a deal cleanly?